pikapods/docs.pikapods.com/faq.md

 In the large majority of cases, you will find that all necessary files are available via SFTP and no further changes are necessary.
 If you think a new mounted folder should be made available for an app, do get in [touch](mailto:hello@pikapods.com) and it will be reviewed.

+## Business use and service level
+Can you use *PikaPods* for your business apps?
+The answer is yes!
+Many of our users already run business-critical apps on our platform.
+We are also hoping to add more feature in the future to serve this segment better.
+Here what you can expect in terms of uptime, support and data safety:

+- **Uptime and Service level**: Historically, you can expect an uptime of about 99.98% over a month at worst, which translatest to about 8 minutes of downtime.
+This is needed to apply regular app- and security updates.
+Non-emergency reboots will be scheduled at off-peak hours in their region.
+- **Support Response Time**: Our support staff works in Asian and EU time zones and you can expect a response in less than an hour during normal business hours.
+- **Backups**: We take whole-server offsite backups daily and every server has redundant drives.
+- **Testing**: As opposed to doing automatic container updates, all our updates are tested before they reach your pod.
+This includes dealing with breaking changes and migrations over time.

+In the future, we plan on adding a "business" tier to better address the needs of users who rely on their pod for production needs.
+This would include:

+- Contractual service level agreement (SLA)
+- Guaranteed support response times
+- Per-pod backups/snapshots to e.g. AWS S3 buckets
+- Additional app testing
+- Monitoring of your apps
+- Live migration before reboots to minimize downtime

+If you already use *PikaPods* for your business apps and want an additional level of support from the same team, you also look into [Peakford's managed server solutions](https://www.peakford.com/).

 ## Using custom domains
 Moved to [Pod Management > Custom Domains](/manage/custom-domains).